 The Committee also recommended that a civil remedy be established, perhaps by reinstating s.
-13 of the Canadian Human Rights Act or some analogous measure.
-The Committee favoured the implementation of a timely notice and takedown regime, with platforms required to "make it simple for users to flag problematic content," but did not specify applicable standards.
-The NDP for its part favoured a "manifestly illegal" standard like that adopted in Germany's NetzDG, as well as "monetary sanctions commensurate with the dominance and significance of the social platform, and allowing for judicial oversight of takedown decisions and a right of appeal."56 The Report placed considerable emphasis upon transparency, recommending common standards for platform reporting mechanisms and a duty to report regularly to users concerning incidents reported, actions taken, and the speed of response, which significant monetary penalties for failure to report.
-Finally, the Report signalled support for an effort to enhance the authentication of online content by recommending:58 contributors and digitally sign content, and couple this with visual indicators signifying that given user or content is authenticated, and provide users options for filtering nonsigned or non-authenticated content.
+13 of the Canadian Human Rights Act or some analogous measure.54 The Committee favoured the implementation of a timely notice and takedown regime, with platforms required to "make it simple for users to flag problematic content," but did not specify applicable standards.55 The NDP for its part favoured a "manifestly illegal" standard like that adopted in Germany's NetzDG, as well as "monetary sanctions commensurate with the dominance and significance of the social platform, and allowing for judicial oversight of takedown decisions and a right of appeal."56 The Report placed considerable emphasis upon transparency, recommending common standards for platform reporting mechanisms and a duty to report regularly to users concerning incidents reported, actions taken, and the speed of response, which significant monetary penalties for failure to report.57 Finally, the Report signalled support for an effort to enhance the authentication of online content by recommending:58 contributors and digitally sign content, and couple this with visual indicators signifying that given user or content is authenticated, and provide users options for filtering nonsigned or non-authenticated content.

-That online platforms be encouraged to provide optional mechanisms to authenticate
+That online platforms be encouraged to provide optional mechanisms to authenticate b.
+Canada's communications future: Time to act

-House of Commons, Taking Action to End Online Hate, 61.
+56 House of Commons, Taking Action to End Online Hate, 61.
 Note that this recommendation tracked the language House of Commons, Democracy under Threat Report, 349.